Web Analytics

 Teenagers in South Africa feel a strong desire to fit in and be accepted by their peers.
 And this feeling is not unique to them.
 We all want to belong to a community.

-Everyone longs to be accepted but we must be mindful of where we seek that acceptance.
+Everyone longs to be accepted, but we must be mindful of where we seek that acceptance.
 That’s what makes the difference between positive and negative peer pressure.
 Knowing that difference will help teens befriend peers who have a positive impact on their behavior and lifestyle.
+In fact, peer pressure isn’t always harmful, when directed in the right way, it can encourage healthier choices and better habits.
+You can explore some of the positive effects of peer pressure here: 6 Positive Effects of Peer Pressure.

 The Four Forms of Peer Pressure